 These involve deciding how you will care for any children, where they will live and how they will be supported.
 It is not possible to obtain an extract decree of divorce until a court is satisfied that satisfactory arrangements for the children are in place.
 For more information, read Child maintenance in Scotland.

 These include deciding how you will divide your assets and liabilities and where you will live.
 Not all couples come to a formal arrangement regarding finances.
 However, a divorce does not end the right of a former spouse to make financial claims on the other.
 Therefore, it is advisable to have your financial arrangements recorded in writing, detailing your agreement and providing that neither of you can make a financial claim on the other in the future.

 In Scotland, the parties can enter into a minute of agreement (also known as a separation agreement) dealing with and resolving issues - especially with regards to financial arrangements - arising from their separation.
 Such a minute of agreement should be registered, to ensure that the document is legally enforceable and cannot be changed by one party alone.

 Where such a minute of agreement is entered into, a simplified divorce procedure is available provided that the agreement adequately deals with financial issues and that there are no children below the age of 16.
 This simplified procedure is less expensive and more straightforward than the other procedure.

 While a minute of agreement regarding financial support can be made either verbal or written, it is advisable to seek legal advice before agreeing on a financial support package.
-It is also advisable to have such an agreement recorded in writing by a solicitor in case of future dispute.
+It is also advisable to have such an agreement recorded in writing by a solicitor in case of a future dispute.

 DIY and online divorce